 Training and Research Environment

 During the project, the student will develop theoretical skills in stochastic methods.
 At the University of Exeter, the student will learn to use and modify ISCA for the purpose of this project.
 At the Met Office, the student will familiarise with the source code of the Unified Model—the current operational model for weather forecast.
-In addition to skills specialised for the project, the student is also expected to acquire a broad range of analytical and computational skills through the wide variety of courses offered to PhD students by the School of Mathematics.
+In addition to skills specialised for the project, the student is also expected to acquire a broad range of analytical and computational skills through the wide variety of modules offered to PhD students at the University of Leeds.

 The University of Leeds traditionally has strong fluid dynamics research.
 Its reputation is further enhanced by the recent establishment of the interdisciplinary Leeds Institute for Fluid Dynamics.
 The student will be a member of the Astrophysical and Geophysical Fluid Dynamics group.
 The group holds a biweekly AGFD meeting where group members, who have a wide range of interest, discuss their research and foster a strong sense of research community.

 The student should have a strong interest in atmospheric sciences and numerical modelling, a strong background in applied mathematics or physics and some knowledge of programming and scientific computing.

 C. Jakob and M. Miller (2002), Parameterization of Physical Processes: Clouds.

 Encyclopedia of Atmospheric Sciences, 1st ed.
 J. A. Curry and J. A. Pyle, Eds., Elsevier, 1692–1698